ahamez/protox/CONTRIBUTING.md

 > [!NOTE]
 >
-> `mix test --include conformance` automatically downloads and compilesthe conformance test suite and runs it against the current version of protox.
+> `mix test --include conformance` automatically downloads and compiles the conformance test suite and runs it against the current version of protox.

 ### Testing
+Correctness is the main goal of Protox, here's how you can contribute to it:
-- Add tests for any new features or bug fixes.
+- add tests for any new features;
+- when fixing a bug, add tests that reproduce the bug;
-- Ensure all tests pass with `mix test --include conformance`.
+- ensure all tests pass with `mix test --include conformance`;
-- Try to maintain or improve test coverage (check with `mix test --cover`).
+- try to maintain or improve test coverage (check with `mix test --cover`).

 ### Documentation
+Documentation is as important as correctness, here's a quick reminder of the things to keep in mind:
-- Document public functions using ExDoc format.
+- document public functions;
-- Update module documentation when needed.
+- update module documentation if needed;
-- If possible, include examples in documentation.
+- if possible, include examples as [doctests](https://hexdocs.pm/ex_unit/ExUnit.DocTest.html);
-- Update README.md if needed.
+- update the main [README.md](./README.md) if needed.

-## Pull Request Process
-Submit a Pull Request with:
-- Clear description of changes
-- Reference to any related issues
-- Examples of new functionality if applicable

 ## License
 By contributing to Protox, you agree that your contributions will be licensed under MIT License.